JackieChenglongYang/jackiechenglongyang.github.io/_pages/about.md

 Publications
 ------
-- The three-way decision model and multi-attribute decision-making: Methodological traps and challenges Decui Liang and Chenglong Yang
+- The three-way decision model and multi-attribute decision-making: Methodological traps and challenges<br>
+  Decui Liang and Chenglong Yang<br>
-  European Journal of Operational Research (2025 ABS4 FMSA).
+  European Journal of Operational Research (2025 ABS 4 FMS A).